-Students who self-identify or are identified by the teachers as having difficulties in language, literacy or numeracy which is required to succeed in completing a study program will be initially counselled by the Associate Dean of the college and a remedial action plan will be prepared to help them.
+Students who self-identify or are identified by the teachers as having difficulties in language, literacy or numeracy which is required to succeed in completing a study program will be initially counselled by the Associate Dean of the college or a suitable staff member and a remedial action plan will be prepared to help them.
 If necessary the students will be referred to external agencies for assistance.
-We also offer free workshops on assignment writing and referencing.

 Unlike some bigger institutions, at AIHFE you are not just a number to us.
 We provide all the support you need until you get it right.
 All you have to do is ask.
 If you need any assistance in relation to your subject matter your first contact is your “study buddy”.
 If you don’t have one please tell us and we will find one for you.
 You can also contact your lecturer or supervisor directly.
-If you think the support you are getting is not adequate please contact our Associate Dean.
-If you have any other issue that hinders your study progress please contact our Senior Admin Secretary or our Registrar, who will be more than happy to help you.
+If you think the support you are getting is not adequate please contact our Dean.
+If you have any other issue that hinders your study progress please contact us and will be more than happy to help you.
 Remember we are just a phone call away.
 If necessary we will refer you to a professional counselling service.
-Please talk to our course advisor or Registrar or Associate dean if you have any difficulty in choosing your subject or course.

 We offer orientation for all the new students so that they become familiar with all the procedures, places, policies, who and when to contact someone for any help.